The 65 Best Games on Steam [March 2021]

-From one indie game to the next, Celeste is one of the newer titles on this list.
+With the Chapter 9 DLC now out, it’s a perfect time to head back and revisit Celeste.
 First released in January of 2018, this gorgeous retro-style platformer is as fun to play as it is to master.
 Developed by Matt Makes Games, the same team behind Towerfall Ascension, Celeste builds a single-player adventure platformer on top of the main gameplay aesthetic from Towerfall: the ability to dash in midair.
-With this new power comes a fully-featured platformer, complete with collectables, secret levels, and all the challenge you could ever want in a modern platformer.
+With this new power comes a fully featured platformer, complete with collectables, secret levels, and all the challenge you could ever want in a modern platformer.
 Celeste follows a young woman named Madeline who climbs up the titular Celeste Mountain, a fictional location in Canada.
 The game isn’t just a great platformer, as Madeline grapples not just with the mountain in front of her, but her depression and unease as well.

 2013’s SimCity was a mixed bag upon its release.
 According to pre-launch reviews, the game’s systems were excellent and easy to use, but the always-online status of the game caused the required servers to crash, leading to the game being broken for weeks following launch.
 Though the game eventually was up and running, plenty of people were burnt by the game enough times to give up altogether.
 If that sounds like you, allow us to introduce you to Cities: Skylines, an original city building game from acclaimed publisher Paradox.
 Originally greenlit following the failure of SimCity, the game launched in 2015 to rave reviews.
 A return to the classic style of city building, you’ll be impressed and surprised with how much can get done here.
 It’s absolutely a must-have for any simulation fans, and if you happen to own a Nintendo Switch alongside your PC, you can finally take your cities on the go.